 We do this because society has conditioned us to behave this way.
 Author Tom Ferry says, “Approval from others gives us a higher sense of self-esteem.
 We’re convinced that their recognition matters to our self-worth and how deeply we value ourselves.”

-While caring about what people think of you is good, it shouldn’t become an obsession and cloud your judgment.
+While caring about what people think of you is normal, it shouldn’t become an obsession and cloud your judgment.
 Following are the warning signs that you are a little too affected by what others think of you:

 - Your decisions change according to the inputs you receive from people.
 Their opinions cloud your judgment and make you question your ability to handle any task.